2021–22 Air Force Falcons men's basketball team

 The 2021–22 Air Force Falcons men's basketball team represented the United States Air Force Academy during the 2021–22 NCAA Division I men's basketball season.
 The Falcons, led by head coach Joe Scott in his second-season and sixth overall after coaching at Air Force from 2000 to 2004, played their home games at the Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado as members of the Mountain West Conference.

+The Falcons finished the season 11–18, 4–13 in Mountain West play, to finish in 10th place.
+They were defeated by 7th-seeded Utah State in the first round of the Mountain West tournament, ending their season.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Falcons finished the 2020–21 season 5–20, 5–17 in Mountain West play to finish in 10th place.
+In a season limited due to the ongoing COVID-19 pandemic, the Falcons finished the 2020–21 season 5–20, 5–17 in Mountain West play, to finish in 10th place.
 They lost in the first round of the Mountain West tournament to UNLV.